 About Attorney Erin Russell

 Erin Russell’s career has been marked by the honors showered upon her by both clients and peers.
-Esteemed attorney rating organization Super Lawyers, for example, has named her a Rising Star in 2006, 2009 and 2014.
-Only one in forty lawyers receives this honor.
+Esteemed attorney rating organization Super Lawyers, for example, has named her a Rising Star in 2006, 2009, and 2014.
+Only one in forty in that profession receives this honor.
 In 2019 she was named an Illinois Super Lawyer.